AlgarDude/Squire/README.md

 - Squire ships with **preconfigured class presets** so you can start arming pets immediately - no setup required.*
 - Presets check what you have and only show those sources.
-- Sources are ordered by priority, and Squire will pick the **best one available** in each category.
+- Sources are ordered by priority, and Squire will pick the **best one available** in each category (Weapons, Armor, Heirlooms, etc).
-- Categories are organized logically: Weapons, Armor, Heirlooms, Masks - each as its own group.

 <sup>* Presets currently available for Live/Test and EQ Might... with more to come (someone help me do laz plzkthx).</sup>